 Next, prioritize communication in your company culture.
 Virtual water cooler conversations are a great solution to help your team spend more time together.

 On that note, why not implement some fun team-building ideas to strengthen the relationships between team members as well?
 For instance, you can organize a movie night or a virtual museum tour to help your team connect better.

 6. Security Issues

 If you’re working from home, it might seem like a safe space, but not from the point of cybersecurity.
 According to statistics, hackers attack every 39 seconds, and you’re under threat regardless of whether you’re in the office or in the comfort of your own home.

 Here are a few more tips I use to improve my cybersecurity when working from home:

 - Keep up with the updates.
-Software, the antivirus – everything you use should be up-to-date.
+Cybersecurity software, the antivirus – everything you use should be up-to-date.
 Why?
 Software updates frequently contain security improvements that help protect your device and the information stored on it.

 - Enable two-factor authentication wherever you can.
-Two-factor authentication (verification) also called multi-factor authentication ties your phone number to your online accounts.
+Two-factor authentication (verification), also called multi-factor authentication, ties your phone number to your online accounts.
 To log in, you will have to confirm that it’s you and not the hacker with an SMS code or a call.
-This way, you add an extra layer of protection.
+This way, you add an extra layer of protection for improved cybersecurity.

-In general, try to follow widely accepted cybersecurity rules when working from home – don’t share private information with suspicious websites or individuals, and avoid clicking on unknown links and fake virus warnings in private messages or emails and protect private information in all possible ways.
+In general, try to follow widely accepted cybersecurity rules when working from home – don’t share private information with suspicious websites or individuals, avoid clicking on unknown links and fake virus warnings in private messages or emails, and protect your identity and private information in all possible ways.